adjust/ios_sdk/doc/criteo_plugin.md

 It's possible to attach an hashed email in every Criteo event with the `injectHashedEmailIntoCriteoEvents` method.
 The hashed email will be sent with every Criteo event for the duration of the application lifecycle, so it must be set again when the app is re-lauched.
-The hashed email can be removed by setting the `injectHashedEmailIntoCriteoEvents` method with `nil`.
+The hashed email can be removed by setting the `injectHashedEmailIntoCriteoEvents` value with `nil`.

 ```objc
 #import "ADJCriteo.h"